Vivendo com zumbido: sintomas e soluções

 In noisier locations and situations, masking tinnitus sounds can make them less apparent.
 Tinnitus masking devices create low level noise to drown out tinnitus symptoms.
 It’s important to find the right balance as sounds need to be loud enough to mask tinnitus without damaging your ears.

-Sounds like music, white noise, ambient sounds, and nature are common choices - but everyone is different.
+Sounds such as music, white noise, ambient sounds, and nature are common choices - but everyone is different.
 It may take some time to find the device that works best for you.

 Look for hearing experts in your area, as companies that provide hearing aids sometimes offer other services, such as tinnitus consultations.
 This helps you better understand your needs and ways to manage tinnitus.